• Home

 Electric -- I have the Illuminating company and their electric rates are doubling in 2023 so I recommend you lockin a lower price asap

-The Illuminating Company's residential “Price to Compare” for the generation supply portion of your bill for the period of April 1, 2023 through May 31, 2023 is $0.059039/kWh*.
+The Illuminating Company's residential “Price to Compare” for the generation supply portion of your bill for the period of October 1, 2025 through December 31, 2025 is

 Electric -- Here's how to check your options: